adaptive-democracy/hopeful-path/talks/talk.democracy.md

 ---

-# cooperative bootstrapping should receive EA funding
+## cooperative bootstrapping should receive EA funding

 - grants for research or infrastructure
 - low or zero interest loans for scaling
 - scaled cooperatives are self-sustaining

+cooperative bootstrapping is a massively scalable project

 <!--
 cooperatives have the potential to indirectly solve many other societal problems. wealth inequality and corporate misalignment have many knock-on effects in terms of how they negatively impact culture and deliberation and values and global health. for example, a facet of problems like obesity is the fact food manufacturers have misaligned incentives.